wlaur/encomp/docs/usage.rst

 Custom dimensionalities
 ~~~~~~~~~~~~~~~~~~~~~~~

-By default, the seven SI dimensionalities (and combinations of these) are defined.
+By default, the seven SI dimensionalities (and combinations of these) are defined, along with some commonly used media (water, air, fuel).
+Additionally, the ``normal`` dimensionality is defined (used to represent normal volume).

 The function :py:func:`encomp.units.define_dimensionality` can be used to define a new, custom dimensionality.
 In case the dimensionality already exists, ``DimensionalityRedefinitionError`` is raised.